-The Peugeot iOn was one of the first electric cars to be sold in the UK and one of three almost-identical models, along with the Citroen C-Zero and Mitsubishi i-MiEV.
+The Peugeot iOn was one of the first electric cars to be sold in the UK and one of three almost-identical co-developed models, along with the Mitsubishi i-MiEV and Citroen C-Zero.
 The Mitsubishi appeared first; the cars' electric motor and battery system originated with the Japanese brand.

-Compared to more modern electric cars, the iOn is a poor performer in most respects.
+Compared to more up-to-date electric cars, the iOn is a poor performer in most respects.
 Its electric motor makes only 66bhp and range on a full charge is quoted as 93 miles – but that was on the old NEDC test cycle.
-Most owners online reckon about 65 is as good as it gets.
+Most owners online reckon about 65 is as good as it gets in everyday driving.

 Charging fully takes around seven hours from a regular household socket, so the car is ideal for pottering around town during the day before being parked up to replenish overnight.
 It only gets a three-pin charging cable as standard; owners wanting to plug in to a fast charger or wallbox had to pay extra for an appropriate cable when ordering their iOn.

 In terms of standard kit, you get what you need, but not much more.
 That includes alloy wheels, six airbags, digital radio and climate control, but you won’t find any of the niceties common in more modern cars.
 There’s no Apple CarPlay or Android Auto, for instance, and no autonomous emergency braking, either.

 To drive, the iOn is at its best as a city car.
 Its tiny size is a big help, making it very manoeuvrable.
 And despite having just 66bhp, it’s also quick to 30mph and more than able to keep up with all but the quickest traffic around town.